Last Updated on May 3, 2022 by Ellen Christian

 Basic Car Maintenance for Women

 - Check the tire pressure and add air.
 Different tires should be inflated to different amounts of pressure so check with your mechanic or the owner’s manual that came with your car.
-Making sure that the tires are inflated to the right amount of pressure will make your ride smoother and help cut down on the amount of gas you use.
+Ensuring that the tires are inflated to the right amount of pressure will make your ride smoother and help cut down on the amount of gas you use.
 Many gas stations have a free air machine to add air to your tires.
 If it’s not free, you may have to feed it a few quarters.
-Absolutely do NOT lose the little cap that goes on top of the air stem valve.
+Do NOT lose the little cap on top of the air stem valve.
 Trust me on this one.

 - Check the oil.
 It’s not as hard as it seems.
-Just pull out the dipstick out, wipe it clean on a paper towel, put the dipstick back in and then remove.
+Just pull out the dipstick, wipe it clean on a paper towel, put the dipstick back in, and then remove.
 Look for the line where the oil is on the dipstick to see if you need to add more or not.

 - Check the antifreeze.
 Never, ever check this when hot.
 You can get burned.
-Most of the antifreeze reservoirs are clear so you can see through them.
+Most of the antifreeze reservoirs are clear, so you can see through them.
 Look at the level compared to the fill line.
 Add more when needed.
-You can see I need more in my picture above (look at the left).
+I need more in my picture above (look at the left).

 - Replace the windshield wipers when they show wear or are not cleaning the windshield well.